 - If you have leftover oil, use it to fry the tortillas for about 30 seconds per side, setting them on paper towels to cool.
 If you want to skip this step, just warm the tortillas covered in the microwave.

 - To assemble the tacos, add fish, slaw, pickled onions, and avocado to a tortilla.
-Squeeze some lime juice over the top and stuff.
-This would be fabulous served with some horchata.
+Squeeze some lime juice over the top, and some sour cream or Mexican crema.
+This would be fabulous served with some Horchata!